 Little Black Shags at Hutt Estuary

-February 2018: I was pleased to meet this pair of "at risk" little black shags (Phalacrocorax sulcirostris).
+February 2019: I was pleased to sight this pair of "at risk" little black shags (Phalacrocorax sulcirostris).
 Crawling through mud, feeling like Owen Wilson in "The Big Year", but these two didn't seem to mind me.

 Overhaul of the CMER website